JacintoDesign/code100/README.md

 Finished the responsive site, including AJAX call.

 Day 36:
 Uploaded responsive site to Github.
-Created new and unique resume with icons/links to online resume etc. Logo in PSD.
+Created new and unique resume with icons/links to online resume etc.

 Day 37:
 Began creating an entry for Coding Challenge 5.